“I will never ever homeschool!”

 - School shootings.
 Someone asked me that.
 Nope, but here is a post I wrote about them.

 “So why the hay are you homeschooling?” (you’re thinking)

 Logistically school was difficult.
 I had two different drop-off times and two different pick-up times for Eli and Cora Jane.
-I had to coordinate those four trips to the school with the Cyrus and Tessa’s naps and meal times and errands and home responsibilities.
+I had to coordinate those four trips to the school (and four trips home) with the Cyrus and Tessa’s naps and meal times and errands and daily home responsibilities.
 I know hundreds thousands of women do this too.
 AND they have to balance working outside the home and a so much more.
 But for me, this was a lot.
 I felt like I was a failure everyday, from the dirty looks I got from the office when I picked up Eli late AGAIN, to the guilt over running through McDonalds AGAIN to get the little kids fed quickly before nap time.

 I found Eli needed a different way to learn.
 We all respond better to different styles of learning and Eli wasn’t picking up anything with the traditional education style.
 At all.
 In fact, the only thing sticking was his frustration and anxiety about school and homework.
 My bright boy who can solve a Rubik’s cube couldn’t sound out the word “a-n-d.”
 He was defeated.
 He was saying, “I’m not smart… everyone else can do this…I’m dumb.”
 I get it, a teacher with 28 kids in his/her class can’t cater to the learning style of one child.
 But I can.

 Homework took too much time.
 Kids are at school for six hours.
 SIX HOURS.
 Do they really need homework in elementary school?
 Well, I suppose kids like Eli do.
 If a child isn’t grasping the information in those six hours, the new information needs to be learned/reinforced at home with homework.
 So Eli was at school for six hours then I had to work with him one-on-one just to stay with the class.
 So why waste those six hours?
 No point.
 At least that’s what I think.